 Take steps to rebook the week

 The first step is to open up the week on your availability calendar.
-Then, if you reduce the price, be sure to promote the reduction on all your marketing efforts!
-On WeNeedaVacation.com, you can post a free Owner Special with something like “Cancellation for August 12-19 at reduced price of $XXXXX.”
+Then, if you reduce the price, be sure to promote the reduction!
+On WeNeedaVacation, you can post a free Owner Special with something like “Cancellation for August 12-19.
+Price reduced $XXX.
+Now only $XXXXX.”
 The Special appears in bright pink on your listing and is very eye-catching to vacationers scrolling through prospective rentals.

-The other step is to call even more attention to your newly available week with a fee-based feature such as the Last-Minute Availability Alert offered on our WeNeedaVacation.com site.
-Designed to work most effectively in conjunction with the Owner Special, these Alerts have been proven to be very successful in bringing homeowners last-minute bookings.
+You can also call even more attention to your newly available week with a fee-based feature such as the Last-Minute Availability Alert, which places your listing on our Last-minute Availability and Deals page.
+Designed to work most effectively in conjunction with the Owner Special, these Alerts have proven to be very successful in bringing homeowners last-minute bookings.

 Check your lease